Lesson Plan - Get It!

 The lines cross each other at a point called the origin.
 The point of the origin is always (0,0).

-After you have had time to discuss, let's take a closer look.
+Let's take a closer look.
 Here is what you will always find when numbering the coordinate plane:

 - Numbers on the x-axis are just like a standard number line.
 They are negative to the left of 0 and positive to the right of 0.